wcm-io/io.wcm.handler.media/src/site/markdown/dynamic-media-openapi.md

 ### System configuration

-If Dynamic Media with OpenAPI is enabled for a AEMaaCS instance, it will work out-of-the-box with the Media Handler.
 In your project-specific implementation of `io.wcm.handler.media.spi.MediaHandlerConfig` you have to add the media sources implementation `io.wcm.handler.mediasource.ngdm.NextGenDynamicMediaMediaSource` to the list returned by the `getSources()` method (overwrite it from the superclass if required).
 If you want to use local assets, make sure to put it on top of the list (above the `io.wcm.handler.mediasource.dam.DamMediaSource` media source).

 Example: